PasinduWaidyarathna/aws-resource-monitor-dashboard/README.md

 ...
 ```

+The content of this report will be sent to your configured email address.

 ---

 ## Contributing

 Contributions are welcome!
 Feel free to fork the repository, submit issues, and create pull requests.

 ## Author

 - **Pasindu Waidyarathna**